smayadev/node-uptime-monitor/README.md

 # Node.js Uptime Monitor

-This is my first project using node.js and express.js, how am I doing?

 ## Description

 Uptime Monitor is a tool designed to monitor the availability URLs.
 It periodically checks the status of specified URLs from a MariaDB table and saves the data to ClickHouse.